Delicious moments are better shared!

 Top Tips

-- When cooking arroz con leche, cook the rice with water on low heat before adding milk to prevent it from burning.
+- When cooking arroz con leche, cook the rice with water on low heat for a quicker cook.
+Once the water has evaporated, add the whole, evaporated, and condensed milk.

 - Stir, and stir to prevent it from burning or sticking to the bottom of the pot.